 The district has contracted with a Helicopter service company for over 25 years to apply biorational mosquito larvicide to control Culex erythrothorax mosquitoes in sensitive areas.
 Juvenile mosquito control applications begin in late June or early July and occur monthly, with the last treatment in October.
-The three sites include Mills Field in Millbrae and San Bruno, Searsville Lake on Stanford property, Annex Lake in Portola Valley, and Sharp Park in Pacifica.
+The four sites include Mills Field in Millbrae and San Bruno, Searsville Lake and Annex Lake on Stanford property in Portola Valley, and Sharp Park in Pacifica.
 The property owners reimburse the district for the cost of the Helicopter, the mosquito control products, and the district staff hours spent to help with treatments.

 Alpine Air, the previous company used by the district to conduct these treatments, permanently shut down its Aerial Application Division.
 The new company filling the void left by Alpine Air is Ag-Air Inc. Many other Bay Area Mosquito and Vector Control Districts that used Alpine in the past are now using Alpine Air.
 The agreement with Ag Air Inc. will not exceed \$45,000 annually and has been reviewed by Counsel.
 Competitive bidding is not required because this is a specialized service and a service not provided by other contractors in the area.
+The agreement has been reviewed by District Counsel as to form.